Coronary Artery Bypass Grafting (CABG)

 Doctors at The University of Kansas Health System are care providers and researchers at the forefront of new medical discoveries.
 From primary care to complex conditions, we offer hundreds of specialists.

-Benefits and risks of coronary bypass surgery
+Benefits and risks of coronary artery bypass grafting

-What happens during bypass surgery?
+What happens during coronary artery bypass surgery?